Opinion

 The Plenary Session addressed several important topics, including discussions on:

-• the Statement on the Recommendations of the High-Level Group (HLG) on Access to Data for Effective Law Enforcement – the EDPB highlighted the risks arising from the serious intrusion on fundamental rights in the HLG Recommendations, questioned the necessity and proportionality of broad data retention obligations for all service providers and reiterated concerns about any obligations that would require providers to weaken encryption for the interception of or access to encrypted communications (available here);
+• The Statement on the Recommendations of the High-Level Group (HLG) on Access to Data for Effective Law Enforcement – the EDPB highlighted the risks arising from the serious intrusion on fundamental rights in the HLG Recommendations, questioned the necessity and proportionality of broad data retention obligations for all service providers and reiterated concerns about any obligations that would require providers to weaken encryption for the interception of or access to encrypted communications (available here);

-• audited descriptions of consumer profiling techniques provided to the EDPB pursuant to Article 15 Digital Markets Act; and
+• Audited descriptions of consumer profiling techniques provided to the EDPB pursuant to Article 15 Digital Markets Act; and

-• a response to a letter from the European AI Office regarding the EDPB’s statement on the role of the data protection authorities in the AI Act framework.
+• A response to a letter from the European AI Office regarding the EDPB’s statement on the role of the data protection authorities in the AI Act framework.

 The press release on the EU-U.S. DPF is available here and the report here.
 The plenary agenda is available here.